-Inspired by the New York Times bestselling author Eve Rodsky’s book Fair Play: A Game-Changing Solution for When You Have Too Much to Do (And More Life to Live), Fair Play was produced by Hello Sunshine, in association with The Representation Project and P&G Studios.
+Directed by Jennifer Siebel Newsom, Fair Play was inspired by the New York Times bestselling author Eve Rodsky’s book Fair Play: A Game-Changing Solution for When You Have Too Much to Do (And More Life to Live).
+Fair Play was produced by Hello Sunshine, in association with The Representation Project and P&G Studios.

 When we think of caregiving and domestic work, we tend to think of women.